 He directed a set of celebrity interviews with two time Oscar winning actress Marcia Gay Harden, Elizabeth Hurley, Julie Benz (Dexter, No Ordinary Family) and Karina Smirnoff (Dancing with the Stars) for Bloomingdale's which played in their stores during the Breast Cancer Awareness month of October.

-Andrew followed this by directing a spot for the Breast Cancer Research Foundation starring the beautiful and talented Kristin Chenoweth (Pushing Up Daisies, Glee, Promises Promises) along with a short film on world-renowned flautist Sir James Galway.
+He followed this by directing a spot for the Breast Cancer Research Foundation starring the beautiful and talented Kristin Chenoweth (Pushing Up Daisies, Glee, Promises Promises) along with a short film on world-renowned flautist Sir James Galway.

 Andrew lives in New York City with his wife and two sons.